sussyahhblud/WebQuake/replit.md

 ## Current State
 ✅ **Successfully Imported and Configured**
-- Node.js environment set up with required dependencies
+- Node.js environment set up with required dependencies (adm-zip, websocket)
-- HTTP server configured to serve WebQuake client on port 5000
+- HTTP server configured to serve WebQuake client on port 5000 with proper host binding (0.0.0.0)
-- Proper MIME types and cache control headers configured
+- Proper MIME types and cache control headers configured for Replit environment
-- Deployment configuration set for production (autoscale)
+- CORS enabled and caching disabled for development compatibility
 - Game server configured to run on port 26000 (separate from frontend)
+- Dependencies installed for both main project and server components
+- Frontend loads correctly with Quake logo and download functionality
+- Deployment configured for production (autoscale)

 ## Setup Details
 - Frontend accessible at: `http://localhost:5000`